Human first, nurse second.

 Some affirmations that we love are:

 Unless someone is coding, you have time to take 5 minutes to yourself while a coworker watches your patients.
 Use this time to go to the break room or somewhere quiet.
 You can make yourself a cup of coffee or tea, or drink some water.
 Focus on just this moment: the sound of the coffee pouring, the cool water against the back of your throat, or the smell of your tea steeping.
 Focusing on these small moments will help ground you.
 This is especially helpful if your emotions feel out of control - just a few minutes can be all it takes to take a few deep breaths and center yourself.

 If you're having a bad day, sometimes looking forward to a joyful thing in the future is the best way to get through the tough stuff.
 Make sure you have something to look forward to when you get home, whether that's picking up your favorite takeout on the way home, asking your partner to take the kids for an extra 30 minutes so you can take a bath, or planning a night out on the weekend.

 Sometimes, our days as nurses can be laughably bad - what other profession deals with code brown explosions or unmentionable substances getting on their shoes?
 Instead of being negative about it, choose to find something to laugh about.

 Something that can help is taking a couple minutes to look up some of your favorite nursing memes.
 Laughing about it can help you reframe the situation and make it less terrible.
-You can check out some of our favorite memes on our Pinterest board or join our Facebook group where we post Friday Funnies each week!
+You can check out some of our favorite memes on our Pinterest board or join our Community App and check out our Nurse Humor thread!

 If you can, take your lunch break somewhere off the unit.
 Even better if you can get outside!
 Do something during this time that feels supportive to you: whether that's talking it out with a coworker, listening to a meditation, or picking up your favorite coffee from the cafeteria, do whatever makes you feel good.